 - The employee's date of hire - The date the employee enters a class of employees to which the Group offers coverage under this plan - The next day following the date the probationary period ends, if one is required by the Group

-If we don't receive the enrollment information within 30 days of the date you became eligible, none of the dates above apply.
+If we don't receive the enrollment application within 60 days of the date you became eligible, none of the dates above will apply.
 Please see Open Enrollment and Special Enrollment later in this section.